DominicTremblay/w7d3-lecture/README.md

 #### Schema

 - schema.rb is a representation of the db
-- you cannot modify it, this is managed by rails
+- you should not modify it, this is managed by rails

   ** Rails has a lot of files.
 Use shortcuts such as CMD|CTRL-P **